Day-Cohort-77/server-side-dotnet-curriculum/book-1-csharp-sql/chapters/jewelry-update-product.md

      "styleId": 2
    }
    ```
-5. Click the "Execute" button
-6. You should see a 204 response with the updated product details
+3. You should see a 204 response with the updated product details

 ## Conclusion

 In this chapter, you've learned how to implement a PUT endpoint to update a product in the Jewelry Junction API.
 You've created a route handler that validates the input data, updates the product in the database, and returns the updated product.

 This is a fundamental operation in RESTful APIs, and you'll use similar patterns for updating other resources in your applications.

-## Optional Practice Exercise

-Enhance your product update functionality by:

-1. Adding validation for foreign keys (check if metal, gemstone, and style exist)
-2. Adding the ability to update multiple products at once
-3. Adding support for partial updates (only updating specific fields)